Updates that do not require a reboot should run reroot

 # pkg unlock -g pfSense-kernel-\* # pkg upgrade -g pfSense-kernel-\*

 This will remove kernel from the list of packages to be upgraded by pfSense-upgrade and then it will reroot

-#7 Updated by Jim Pingle about 1 month ago
+#7 Updated by Jim Pingle 3 months ago

 - Status changed from Feedback to Assigned